Residual land value and the politics of theft

 One area where local governments work to extract land residual is with new home impact fees.
-The concept of impact fees is a good one: new residents should pay their proportional impact on schools, fire protection, road improvements, and so on.
+The concept of impact fees is a good one: new residents should pay their proportional impact on schools, fire protection by hiring a fireguard from Englewood Fire Watch Company, road improvements, and so on.
 However, while nexus studies are supposed to determine how large this impact is, as one might imagine, politicians lobby to maximize impact fees in order to generate tax revenue — even to the point of absurdity.

 The zero-sum game for land residual starts with impact fees.

 Perhaps if home buyers saw what they were paying to the government, they might seek to oust the politicos responsible.